pddisense/pdd-website/docs/contribute/architecture.md

 The Chrome extension runs fully in the background, without requiring the user to take any specific action.
 It comes with a FAQ, and provides statistics to the interested user.

+The official Chrome extension is available [on the Chrome Web Store](https://chrome.google.com/webstore/detail/private-data-donor/ipeekohlgfhagcopnndkgoommcihmdmk).

 ## Dashboard

 The dashboard is a stateless component providing a Web interface to administrators and analysts.